troclaux/notes/aws.md

   - decentralized
 - hybrid service: service that can operate both in the cloud and on-premises
 - principal: an entity that can make a request to aws (e.g. IAM users, IAM roles, federated users, aws services)
+- AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts
+  - SCPs do not grand permissions, they **limit** them
+  - does not apply to management account
+  - applies to all the users and roles of the account, including root